 Truth be told, when I started backpacking in South America, I had skim-read some blogs about Peru and didn’t know what really to expect.
 But my mother surely had read a lot more than me and somehow, in all those stories someone died or got kidnapped or got raped.

 After four months in Chile and Argentina, Peru was my third country in South America.
 I got 90 days when I entered Peru.
 At that time, I was like, give it a month or two and I am out.
 I spent a month in Amazons and I wanted to just stay there.
 Trust me, I would have stayed in Peru for longer than 90 days and paid the fine happily had they not extended my stay.
 However, it turned out that extending my stay was actually pretty easy, although I did run into some road blocks on the way.
-Man, I hope they fix it.
+And for the love of God, I hope they fix it, coz’ they aren’t pretty.

 Here is how I extended the Peru tourist visa online and all other details.
 If you got any questions, shoot!